 New York Times: O'Connor Foresees Limits on Freedom

 Essay Contest Rules

-1. Each essay should be type written and no longer than 300 words.
+2. Essay not to exceed 300 words.
 Submissions will be judged on understanding of the issue, clear writing and thinking, presentation, grammar and spelling.

 P.O.
 Box 1177